 UK Homewares Sector Report | Insight & Analysis

-UK Homewares Sector Report : March 2021Access report with a free trial subscription
+UK Homewares Sector Report : May 2021Access report with a free trial subscription

 No payment required.
 Free for 30 days.
 Cancel anytime

-- Retail Economics forecasts Homewares to grow by 2.7% year-on-year in 2021, with sales reaching close to £13.1bn.
+Retail Economics forecasts total Homewares sales to rise by 00% year-on-year in 2021.

 Take out a free 30 day trial subscription to read the full report >